-So long as both you and your partner are in agreement, you can change, cancel, or alter your agreement at any time.
+As long as both you and your partner are on the same page, you can change, cancel, or alter your agreement at any time.

 You can do this by making a new written agreement called an addendum agreement (also known as an amending agreement).
 This can be done as many times as you like (though we recommend not too many times), so there is no need to worry about how changes in lifestyle or your relationship may affect your agreement.

 Get Help from a Family Lawyer

 When most people hear “family lawyer,” they think “divorce lawyer,” but a family lawyer does so much more than just divorce!

 The family lawyers here at Dhanu Dhaliwal Law Group take special joy in helping new couples create a future together.
 So if you need a marriage agreement, or if you have any questions about the legal process as it pertains to marriage, give us a call or fill out our contact form today.